rill

 • Make common tasks easier.

-Rill provides a cleaner way of solving common concurrency problems, such as processing slices and channels, calling APIs, or making DB queries in parallel.
-It removes boilerplate and abstracts away the complexities of goroutine orchestration and error handling.
+Rill provides a cleaner and safer way of solving common concurrency problems, such as parallel job execution or real-time event processing.
+It removes boilerplate and abstracts away the complexities of goroutine, channel, and error management.
 At the same time, developers retain full control over the concurrency level of all operations.

 • Make concurrent code composable and clean.